CuTePsYcHo110/CuTe_PsYcHo_110/README.md

 - 👋 Hi, I am Sakina .
 - 👀 I’m interested in Coding Python Java and in Arduino (C++) .
 - 🌱 I’m currently learning Python.
-- 📫 Reach out to me on Telegram : @SaKiNa_s_wOrLd .
+- 📫 Reach out to me on Telegram : @CuTe_PsYcHo_110 .

 <!---
 SakinaOp/SakinaOp is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.